cli-kit/lipsum/README.md

 --align and --format in particular.
 The examples are valid, they illustrate some of the functionality of the command module.

-When invoked without no arguments the program will print some lorem ipsum paragraphs.
+When invoked without arguments the program will print some lorem ipsum paragraphs.

 Usage: lipsum <command> [-ljcveh] [--color|--no-color]